smallepic/films-and-conversations/_posts/2016-03-22-urbanized.md

   email: email-urbanized.jpg
 announcements:
   email: |-
-    Those of you in attendance at my past three screenings have surely noticed the sombre and heartbraking themes persistent in each selection.
+    Those of you in attendance at my past three screenings have surely noticed the sombre and heartbreaking themes persistent in each selection.

-    So this month, I’d like to offer a more optimistic look at the world through *Urbanized*, the third film in Gary Hustwit’s design trilogy.
+    So this month, I’d like to offer a more optimistic look at the world through *Urbanized*, the third film in Gary Hustwit’s design triptych.

     His first two films—*Helvetica* and *Objectified*—dealt with details: the world’s most ubiquitous typeface and the design of consumer objects.  *Urbanized* focuses on the big picture, examining cities and the forces that shape them.